The UN Resident Coordinator Office

 The UN Resident Coordinator in Kenya

-Dr. Stephen Jackson of Ireland is the United Nations Resident Coordinator in Kenya, appointed by United Nations Secretary-General António Guterres with the host Government’s approval, effective from 1 March 2021.
+Dr. Garry Conille of Haiti is the United Nations Resident Coordinator in Kenya, appointed by United Nations Secretary-General António Guterres and awaiting the host Government’s approval, effective from 1 April 2026.